To Medicare? Or not to Medicare? That is the question!

 Full disclosure.
 I have been an RDN Medicare Provider since 2008.
 And like anything insurance-based it took me a long time to figure shit out.
 So don’t worry if enrolling with Medicare seems like a beast to navigate.
 Believe it or not, it’s actually one of the easiest insurance companies to work with.
 So don’t stress!

 And if you are struggling with Medicare I am always here to help.
-Both my online Reimbursement Academy monthly membership program and my Group Reimbursement Coaching Program cover Medicare enrollment in a seamless fashion.
+My Group Reimbursement Coaching Program covers Medicare enrollment in a seamless fashion.

 But without further ado here are my 6 reasons why being an RDN Medicare Provider is pretty awesome.